georgedashen/ANGSD_final/README.md

 scripts: all the bash scripts used in this project, for raw RNA-seq data processing.

-R: all R scripts used for downstream analysis.
+R: all R scripts used for downstream analysis, except for one Matlab script used for implementing interpolation and clustering.

 QC: quality control figures, basically from MultiQC.